 - 1. The Fault that occured in this example a Usage Fault of type Divide by Zero - certain faults may need to be enabled within the CPU, for example Divide by Zero is enabled in the Cortex M4 Configuration and Control register - 2.
 The Action that was taken in this example a Hard Fault was generated - 3.
-Links to the source of the fault function and its caller function, located from stacked registers - 4. values of the registers automatically stacked on entry to the fault handler - 5. fault status registers that may offer further information - additional options including: - button to cause disassembly to be opened in parallel with sources (3) - button to copy the fault details to the clip board - · button to display all fault registers and descriptions rather than the if a repeated fault occurs that is difficult to debug, instruction trace could be enabled (when supported by the MCU) and the captured trace dumped when the fault is trapped.
-Looking back at the captured instructions should help find the reason for the fault condition.
-Please see the MCUXpresso IDE Instruction Trace guide for more information.
+Links to the source of the fault function and its caller function, located from stacked registers - 4. values of the registers automatically stacked on entry to the fault handler - 5. fault status registers that may offer further information - 6. additional options including: - button to cause disassembly to be opened in parallel with sources (3) - button to copy the fault details to the clip board - · button to display all fault registers and descriptions rather than the

 In some circumstances, a hard fault might be caused early on during the initialisation of the system before the breakpoint on main() is hit.
 This may mean that the fault is triggered before the debugger can take action to display the faults view.
 If this happens, try setting a breakpoint in the startup code - this might then allow your code to load without the hard fault being triggered.
 You should then be able to single step / run until the cause of the hard fault is hit.
 You will then see Faults View displayed.